The journey of the Braamfontein Spruit

 According to Clarke the Spruit became the longest municipal park in the world (32 km).
 Three municipalities were involved – Johannesburg, Randburg and Sandton – and they formed a joint committee – historically the first metropolitan act involving the three.

 In 1891 William Rattray bought the farm Klipfontein in 1891 and renamed it Craighall, nowadays the suburbs of Craighall, Craighall Park and Blairgowrie.
 In the early 20th century Rattray dammed the Braamfontein Spruit in Craighall, forming what was known as Rattray’s Dam.
-Today all that survives of Rattray’s Dam is a 50m wide stone wall which forms a small waterfall near Conrad Drive in Blairgowrie.
-And it is near here on Hillcrest Avenue that many cyclists park to begin one of the many cycle rides along the Spruit and meet afterwards at the Citizen’s Cafe for breakfast.
+Although there is a 50m wide stone wall which forms a small waterfall near Conrad Drive in Blairgowrie, this is not the original wall of Rattray’s dam.
+This dam was further east on the other side of Conrad Drive.